 Sexual desire: A strong sexual interest or attraction for another person.
 People can have sexual desire with or without love.

 Sexual fluids: The wetness that comes out of a man or a woman’s genitals.
 For men it is semen and pre-seminal fluid and for women it is vaginal and cervical secretions.
 These sexual fluids transmit STIs (like HIV, chlamydia and gonorrhea) if a person is infected.

-Sexual intercourse: Any type of activity that involves the sharing of body fluids, or the penetration of an oriface (the mouth, vagina, or anus) between two or more people.
+Sexual intercourse: Any type of activity that involves the sharing of body fluids, or the penetration of an orifice (the mouth, vagina, or anus) between two or more people.
 Sexual intercourse also includes oral sex and anal sex.
 People can get STIs, including HIV, if they have sexual intercourse without a safe barrier that prevents the fluids from getting from one person to another.
-Other STIs, like herpes and HPV, can be transmitted during sexual intercourse, even when using a barrier, becuase these are transmitted through direct skin-to-skin contact.
+Other STIs, like herpes and HPV, can be transmitted during sexual intercourse, even when using a barrier, because these are transmitted through direct skin-to-skin contact.

 Sexual pleasure: A good feeling that people get when they engage in sexual activity with another person, or through masturbation.

 Sexuality: Everything in our daily lives that makes us sexual humans.
 It is made up of gender, sexual desire and feelings, and sexual contact.